tldr-pages/tldr/pages/linux/systemd-dissect.md

 `systemd-dissect --list {{myimage.raw}}`

-- Attach an OS image:
+- Attach an OS image to an automatically allocated loopback block device and print its path:

 `systemd-dissect --attach {{path/to/image.raw}}`

+- Detach an OS image from a loopback block device:

+`systemd-dissect --detach {{path/to/device}}`